 The river generally has three sections.
 Various attractions like peaks and villages along the river have interesting descriptive names, which calls for much of your imagination to see what it is like.
 Listening to tour guide’s legendary stories about the attractions is a delightful experience when you are appreciating the Xingping cruise.
 Most are mystical fairy and love stories.

 Say ‘茄子’！！！The peaks, fields, villages that are man-made.
 In the second section, you can see a large number of green and peculiar-looking peaks.
-The Images of Nine Horses on the Mountain is an unusual natural spectacle that was formed on the hillside.
+The Images of Nine Horses on the Mountain forms an unusual natural spectacle on the hillside.

-Did you know the Li River Cruise features in one of Monkey Abroad’s Top Things To Do In Yangshuo video?
+Did you know the Li River Cruise from XingPing features in one of Monkey Abroad’s Top Things To Do In Yangshuo video?

 Michael and Juan holding a fish catching fish on a stick, what a pose!
 The story behind the picture is hilarious, the fisherman says they both look like a genuine fish catcher in the ancient china especially with the willow hat on.
 I think Michael’s (the one in below) says it all.